shikharmaxx/Web-Development/README.md

 # Web-Development
-Repository contains projects and files i made while learning web development
+Repository contains projects and files related to web development